-Briefly, the Gaissa Nappe Complex (also termed informally the Gaissa Thrust Belt, e.g. Gayer et al. 1987, Townsend et al. 1989) is dominated by low-grade, Neoproterozoic to earliest Ordovician, metasedimentary rocks, whilst the Laksefjord and Kalak Nappe Complexes are composed mainly of greenschist- to amphibolite-facies, late Mesoproterozoic to probable early Neoproterozoic, metasedimentary successions with thrust sheets of older Precambrian crystalline rocks.
-The Kalak also contains the extensive Seiland Igneous Province (Robins 1996).
-The Magerøy Nappe comprises an amphibolite-facies metasedimentary succession of Ordo-Silurian age which is cut by diverse plutonic rocks varying in composition from mafic/ultramafic to granitic (Andersen 1984, Roberts & Andersen 1985).
+Briefly, the Gaissa Nappe Complex (also termed informally the Gaissa Thrust Belt, e.g. Gayer et al. 1987, Townsend et al. 1989) is dominated by low-grade, Neoproterozoic to earliest Ordovician, metasedimentary rocks, whilst the Laksefjord and Kalak Nappe Complexes are composed mainly of greenschist- to amphibolite-facies, late Mesoproterozoic to Neoproterozoic, metasedimentary successions with or without basal plinths of older Precambrian crystalline rocks (Sturt et al. 1978, Ramsay et al. 1985).
+Although this basement/cover contact is generally the locus of high shear strains, with mylonite development, a partly tectonised unconformity has been identified in one of the Kalak thrust sheets (Ramsay & Sturt 1977).
+The lithostratigraphic succession of the Kalak Nappe Complex also hosts the magmatic rocks of the extensive Seiland Igneous Province (Robins 1996).
+The Magerøy Nappe comprises an amphibolite-facies metasedimentary succession of Ordo-Silurian age which is cut by diverse plutonic rocks varying in composition from mafic/ultramafic to granitic (Andersen 1984, Roberts & Andersen 1985, Robins 1998).

-The Magerøy Nappe and the Kalak Nappe Complex carry thick mylonites, and locally ultramylonites, at their base.
-Mylonites also occur along the sole thrust to the Laksefjord Nappe Complex, but the thickness is far less.
+The Magerøy Nappe and the Kalak Nappe Complex carry thick mylonites, and locally ultramylonites, along their soles.
+Mylonites also occur along the basal thrust to the Laksefjord Nappe Complex, but the thickness is far less.
 The floor thrust to the Gaissa Nappe Complex is generally characterised by a 3-5 cm-thick ultracataclasite, rarely protomylonite.
 Prominent stretching lineations within and above the thrust zones to all these nappes generally denote a translation sense between southeast and east-southeast.
 Nappe movement was polyphase in the case of the Kalak Nappe Complex, with early ductile SE translation superceded by a more brittle, ESE-directed transport (Gayer et al. 1987).
 A polyphase, internal deformation history is also recognised in all these nappe complexes, though in the case of the Gaissa this is much less complicated than in the other allochthons (Townsend et al. 1986).